 You could totally add a different pre-cooked meat to this too.
 If you had leftover pot roast you could dice that up and use that instead.
 I hate throwing away last night’s meal so if I can make a second Crock pot recipe with it it’s like a 2 for 1 deal.

-Slow cooking is the bomb especially during the Winter time when it is snowing outside and you literally want to do nothing around dinnertime.
+Slow cooker recipes are the bomb, especially during the Winter time when it is snowing outside and you literally want to do nothing around dinnertime.
 What are your favorite recipes you love during this time of year.
 Now what do you do if you don’t eat all of this.
 Once again, don’t throw it away y’all.

 Best way to save leftovers is to allow it to cool completely first.
 This is important because if you don’t, it can grow bacteria easier.
 I like using pint size freezer bags personally because I don’t have to wash them out.
 Just seal, store in the fridge for up to 3 days and then transfer to a microwave safe dish to reheat.

 It should only take about 1 minute stirring halfway thru to get warm again.
 You could throw it into your Ninja Foodi too at 400 for about 4 minutes to get it a bit crispy too.
 If you want to take it up a notch, sprinkle some parmesan cheese on top and let that melt at the end.
 That is a great add in when serving the initial meal too.

 - If you have some of your Traeger corned beef left over, these two dishes can be heated together for lunch the next day!